SteinOBrienLab/protocols/cephalopod/ceph_f-ara-EdU_pulse_labeling_embryo_no_clearing.md

 5. Store at 4ºC until imaging.

 ### 6. Mounting and Imaging
+1. Mount on Matex in 1% agarose in Fluoromount-G
+2. Image on confocal microscope.

 ## Notes/Ideas for Future Tweaking:
 - Background in yolk significantly reduced with pre-block with BSA.
-  - May also try casein (milk) for blocking too.
+  - May also try casein (milk) for blocking too. or LMW-Dextran.
 -  A few suggestions for optimizing:
   - Can we reduce the amount of fluorescent dye?
   - Longer washes after Click (trying ON soak in PBS currently)
   - Wash in high DMSO (≤50% w/v) to remove unbound dye?
   - 5% Urea wash to disrupt hydrophobic interactions with yolk?
 - Can likely scale down the Click Rxn to 250µl in 2mL tubes.
+(This did not work so well first time.)
+- Probably need to consider:
+  - Increasing the dose >100µM for shorter pulses
+    - Need to read up on what is usual dosing for EdU in other systems (e.g. zebrafish embryos; 400 μM EdU for 1 h at room temperature?)
+  - Increasing the pulse time (1 hour is not really labeling much, and 24 hours seems good, but maybe because some cells are cycling twice?)
   -

-## Experiments
+# Experiments

 ### F-ara-EdU short chase
-- Pulse embryos for 1 hr with 50µM F-ara-Edu
+- Pulse St20 embryos for 1 hr with 100µM F-ara-Edu
-  - ± chorion
   - 5mL FNSW required per dish
-    - 12.5µl 20mM F-ara-EdU per 5mL FNSW
+    - 25µl 20mM F-ara-EdU per 5mL FNSW
 - change back into FNSF + 1% Pen/Strep after pulse
   - Reserve some 0hr chase embryos for comparison
 - Collect after:
+  - 0h
+  - 1h
+  - 2h
   - 4h
   - 8h
   - 12h
   - 24h

+  #### Results
+  - Need to wash embryos more thoroughly after Click Rxn
+  - May need higher dose (400µM?) and/or longer pulse for better labeling

+### ± chorion
+#### Question: Does the chorion affect EdU incorporation?
+- Pulsed St26 embryos ± chorion in 50µM F-ara-Edu (12.5µl per 5ml FNSF) for:
+  - 1h
+  - 24h
+- Blocked for 1h
+- Only used 250µl Click Rxn
+- Result for 1 hr is very weak/low staining with moderately high background:
+  - likely because of less proliferation at later stage, short pulse, and/or accessibility
+- Need to assess the 24 hr pulse as well
+  - 24 hour pulse click Rxn performed in 500 mL reaction
+  - 24 hour pulse much stronger and cleaner

+#### Results
+- Lower levels of F-ara-EdU incorporation in embryos with chorion
+- Interesting structures observed on anterior side.

+## Suggestions from the Lab
+- Bring dye conentration down to ~50nM (vs 5µM final in standard ClickIt kit)
+  - Azdye 647 - azide plus (Click chemistry tools)
+  - 50nM
+  - On ice, one minute
+  - Get Richard's protocol for EdU-click
+    - 1 mM CuSO4
+    - 200 nM AzPlus-dye in PBS-T w/ 10% DMSO (This is 2 orders of magnitude lower than the Alexa647 in the ClickIt kit)
+    - 5 mM sodium ascorbate
+  - Stocks:
+    - 100mM CuSO4
+    - 100mM sodium Ascorbate
+    -